ins-amu/LPFC_F-TRACT/README.md

 ## Repository Structure

 ### Scripts
-- `compute_and_plot`: Main script that coordinates the analysis pipeline.
-Using Ftract raw data with `matrices` and `plotting` to generate the treated matrices text files and plot connectivity maps.
+- `compute_and_plot`: Main script that coordinates the analysis pipeline using Ftract raw data with `matrices` and `plotting` to generate the processed matrices text files and plot connectivity maps.
 - `matrices`: Handles data processing and matrix generation
 - `plotting`: Folder of visualization functions (matrices, bar_plots and brain maps)
 - `figures`: Generates paper figures reading processed data (data shared in `Results`)